PaddlePaddle/Paddle/doc/design/multi_device_training.md

 We need to design the above two components as well as propose how the Python API will be parsed into ProgramDesc.
 These components will be addressed in the following design documents, one for each component.

+### C API
+We need to define the C API to support the functionality discussed in this design document, as well, which would be used during inference.
+We will address the design of the API in the following design documents.
+C-API is usually used in inference.
+We may also need to add C-API document for multi-device support.